willyvaessen/100DaysofCode/README.md

 At the end of the day, I ended up redoing the whole thing, but I'm quite happy with the result.
 As far as I can see, there are no scroll bars now on mobile, on which I concentrated today.
 Tomorrow I want to work on larger screen sizes.

+## 7 August 2023
+This morning I already made some minor adjustments to yesterday's work.
+The responsive part of the site, when turned to landscape mode on mobile screens, appeared to be a little too large on my iPhone 13 mini, so I shrunk that a little.
+Today I want to try and use the base that I created yesterday in a desktop website, but there's also the end of my summer vacation, so back to work again.